New Jersey: 18 Unique Things About The Garden State

 0

 Did you know that the light bulb, saltwater taffy, and the boardwalk all started in New Jersey?
 New Jersey was the third state to ratify the US Constitution, and since then, it has made quite an impact with record-breaking facts, a colorful history, and one-of-a-kind attractions.
-Whether it’s being known as the diner capital of the world, having the oldest seaside resort in the US, or the only place you can ski inside with real snow in the Western Hemisphere, New Jersey is filled with a myriad of places, facts, and activities that will allow you to see the Garden State in a new light.
+Whether it’s being known as the diner capital of the world, having the oldest seaside resort in the US, or the only place you can ski inside with real snow in the Western Hemisphere, New Jersey is filled with diverse places, facts, and activities that will give you a new appreciation of our state.
 Scroll down for the most fascinating, and add them to your bucket list of the best things to do in New Jersey. (featured photo credit: istock/arlutz73)

 Cape May